(Added in Version 1.78.00. Made compatible for online use version 2022.1)

 The Static Component allows you to have a period where you can preload images or perform other time-consuming operations that not be possible while the screen is being updated.
+Static periods are also particularly useful for online studies to decrease the time taken to load resources at the start (see also Resource Manager Component).

 Typically a static period would be something like an inter-trial or inter-stimulus interval (ITI/ISI).
 During this period you should not have any other objects being presented that are being updated (this isn’t checked for you - you have to make that check yourself), but you can have components being presented that are themselves static.
 For instance a fixation point never changes and so it can be presented during the static period (it will be presented and left on-screen while the other updates are being made).